 "The guy I know isn't any of those things," RNC chair Reince Priebus told the Today Show this week, responding to allegations that Steve Bannon — the former Breitbart editor and president-elect Trump's chief of staff — is racist, anti-Semitic and a misogynist.

 "Here's a guy who's Harvard Business School," Priebus continued, "he was a 10-year naval officer, London School of Economics ... a very smart guy."

 Bannon also oversaw a website that praised the Confederate Flag, gave a platform to white nationalists like Milo Yiannopoulos and produced a video in which employees asked people on the street if they'd rather have "feminism or cancer."
 Neither higher education degrees nor a naval career contradict these facts.

 If anything, the shift in the debate over whether Trump supporters were guided by racism seems more rooted in a desire to avoid confronting racism.
-You could argue that calling these people racist hurts their feelings and will make it harder to convince them not to vote for candidates like Trump in the future.
-This may be true, but it's also dishonest about the dynamics at play.
-If we want to create a society where we flatter and indulge people into voting how we want, avoiding calling out their "racism" when it arises may be a good idea.
-But if we want to address the real root of the problem, we'll have reckon with more uncomfortable truths.
+One could argue that calling these people racist hurts their feelings and will make it harder to convince them not to vote for candidates like Trump in the future.
+This may be true.
+But it's also dishonest about the dynamics at play.
+If we wish to create a society where we flatter and indulge people into voting how we want, avoiding calling out their "racism" when it arises may be a good idea.
+But if we want to address the real root of the problem — racism itself — we'll have reckon with more uncomfortable truths.